AcceleratedLinux/accelerated-linux/linux/Documentation/RCU/whatisRCU.rst

 	would be cool to be able to declare a function in this manner.
 	(Compiler experts will no doubt disagree.)

-	The updater uses this function to assign a new value to an RCU-protected pointer, in order to safely communicate the change in value from the updater to the reader.
-This macro does not evaluate to an rvalue, but it does execute any memory-barrier instructions required for a given CPU architecture.
+	The updater uses this spatial macro to assign a new value to an RCU-protected pointer, in order to safely communicate the change in value from the updater to the reader.
+This is a spatial (as opposed to temporal) macro.
+It does not evaluate to an rvalue, but it does execute any memory-barrier instructions required for a given CPU architecture.
+Its ordering properties are that of a store-release operation.

 	Perhaps just as important, it serves to document (1) which pointers are protected by RCU and (2) the point at which a